 The main server network which facilitates social connectivity and unification could have 5,6,7...20 levels of redundancy and automatic backup in the event anything went down.
 It might not be perfect.
 Some data may be lost.
-However, again, this isn't a utopia.
+However, again, this isnt a utopia.
+With respect to who has the power to notice the problem and implement this redundancy, technical teams exist to monitor the network, just like any other existing vocation.